Quantum trajectories and reduced dynamics in time-correlated environments: Stochastic modeling of the environment

 where the $t \to \infty$ limit represents the stationary process, i.e., when the environment is at its equilibrium.
-It makes sense then to define the initial value of $X_t$ as a random variable itself, in particular a Gaussian with zero mean and the same variance of the stationary process.
+Therefore, under this hypothesis for the environment, it is natural to define $X_0$ as a random variable itself, in particular a Gaussian with zero mean and the same variance as the stationary process.
 Again, the correlation function of the OU process describes the correlation of the bath in which the open system is embedded.
-Such correlation is related, \textit{via} a Fourier transform, to a Lorentzian spectral density (\Cref{fig:NoisesSpectralDensities}) in the form
+This correlation function is related, \textit{via} Fourier transformation, to a Lorentzian spectral density (\Cref{fig:NoisesSpectralDensities}) of the form